LeonieHagitte/leoniehagitte/readme.md

    <br/><br/>
 🌱 &emsp; I’m currently learning quarto, a lot about scale development and Data Literacy
    <br/><br/>
-✌️ &emsp; Enjoy talking about Science and sharing Knowledge as well as Methods and Psychology
+✌️ &emsp; Enjoy talking about Science, sharing Knowledge as well as Methods and Psychology
    <br/><br/>
 ❤️ &emsp; Love to chat and get input as well as learning new things
    <br/><br/>